DavidSilveraGabriel/EEG-classification/README.md

 # Open the notebook in [colab](https://colab.research.google.com/drive/1a6st3wbP3pNUJw__Ys71ckfUxCbWqFIK)

+# objetive

+perform a classification of eeg data from the motor cortex

 # the steps
 - Install the mne and braindecode librarie
 - Dowload the EEG data from physionet